piglovesyou/graphql-let/README.md

 #   - src/schema.graphqls.d.ts
 ```

-You may want to run it everytime calling `tsc`.
+You may want to run it everytime before calling `tsc`.
 Please check your `package.json`
-and modify like this.
+and modify it like this.

 ```diff
    "scripts": {